Claire-Fisher/Donofy/TESTING.md

 ### Profile Accessibility Evaluation

 Attempts were made to check each page, but on closer inspection it looks like it defaulted to checking the sign in page.
-Donofy security working as intended to prevent unauthorised users from accessing profile pages.
+Donofy security working as intended to prevent unauthorised users from accessing user pages with sensitive data.
 <hr>

 ### Donate Page